Bryan Appleyard is a journalist and author.

 Gaia came to popular attention in an article Lovelock cowrote with Sidney Epton for New Scientist in 1975.
 “Consider the following propositions,” they wrote.
 “1.
 Life exists only because material conditions on Earth happen to be just right for its existence; 2.
 Life defines the material conditions needed for its survival and makes sure that they stay there.”

 The first is obvious — but so is the second, if you look outside your silo.
-Life, the article points out, has persisted for 3.5 million years, and yet even slight changes in variables like temperature, humidity, ocean salinity and acidity could have wiped it out in an instant.
+Life, the article points out, has persisted for 3.5 billion years, and yet even slight changes in variables like temperature, humidity, ocean salinity and acidity could have wiped it out in an instant.
 The only credible reason this has not happened is that life itself is regulating the climate.

 Incredulity reigned as Lovelock and the microbiologist Lynn Margulis developed the theory together through the 1970s.
 And it still does — though some were converted when, in 1983, Lovelock, with atmospheric scientist Andrew Watson, came up with Daisyworld, a computer simulation of how Gaia works.
 Imagine a planet orbiting a star whose heat output slowly rises and falls.
 Only two organisms inhabit this planet — black daisies and white daisies.
 Black daisies absorb light and warm the planet; white daisies reflect light and cool the planet.